bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

 ### `debug`

-This partition is for short jobs that should be executed quickly, e.g., for tests.
+This partition is for very short jobs that should be executed quickly, e.g., for tests.
 The job running time is limited to one hour and at most 128 cores can be used per user but the jobs are submitted with highest priority.

 * **maximum run time:** 1 hour